helal86/ecs-fargate-demo/README.md

 2. Run `terraform plan` to have terraform plan the deployment which will return back with all the changes required
 3. Apply the changes by running `terraform apply`, terraform will prompt you to confirm if you want to proceed, type `yes` and the deployment will begin - this will take several minutes to complete
 4. Terraform will output a DNS name which can be copied into a browser and the webapp will be displayed
+5. You may get a 503 error whilst the cluster is provisioning the tasks - please wait

 **What is the code doing?**